Geonkick-Synthesizer/geonkick/doc/Documentation.md

 Percussion preset is a preset for one percussion and can be loaded by percussion UI.
 Kit preset contains a list of percussion presets and can be loaded by kit UI.

+#### Preset browser

+Preset browser can be opened by pushing button "Presets" on the left bar.

+Preset browser will list in the first column the name of the presets folders.
+A preset folder may contain percussion and kit presets.
+If the folder is selected the browser will list all the presets in selected folder in the next columns.
+Kit presets will be emphasized with prefix "KIT:".

+Note: for now the browser doesn't support search and can't add or remove presets from the UI.

+Note2: In order to add new presets in the browser there is a need to save in one of the following paths the presets (of both types, kit or percussion), than reopen the program or reload the plugin:

+/usr/share/geonkick/presets/<PresetFolder>/<Preset>
+/usr/local/share/geonkick/presets/<PresetFolder>/<Preset>
+/home/<user>/.local/geonkick/presets/<PresetFolder>/<Preset>

 #### Percussion vs channel